epfl-lara/stainless/installation.rst

 To build this documentation locally, you will need Sphinx ( http://sphinx-doc.org/ ), a restructured text toolkit that was originally developed to support Python documentation.
-You will also need `make`.

-After installing sphinx, entering the `doc/` directory of Leon and running `make html` should build the documentation in the HTML format.
-(Several other formats are supported, though we do not use them, so we do not vouch for the quality of the output.)
-As a top-level file for the HTML documentation check `doc/_build/html/index.html` (you may wish to bookmark this file in your browser).
+After installing sphinx, run ``sbt previewSite``.
+This will generate the documentation and open a browser.